auralius/my-matlab-robotics-toolbox/README.md

 * Homogenous transformation of each link of the robot
 * Numerical jacobian
 * Simple visualization, it can also be animated
-* Inverse kinematics with the pseudo-inverse method.
+* Inverse kinematics with the pseudo-inverse method and damped least square method.
 * Code generation ready.

 How to use: